 Support for businesses

 The Treasury has compiled a resource for business, which includes information on key COVID-19 support packages and how to access them.
-This guide is currently being updated, and will be available to download shortly from this page.
+Download the latest version of the guide here: Government support for businesses recovering from COVID-19 (as at 24 November 2020)

 The Treasury has also created a handy guide to the Business Finance Guarantee scheme, available here: Business Finance Guarantee scheme

 Where to find more information about: